-It is often difficult to determine the sex of a pet turtle, especially if you did not purchase it from a breeder that hatched them from controlled temperature environments.
-The temperature during incubation is what determines whether an embryo will become a male or female; cooler incubation temperatures produce males and females develop in warmer temperatures.
+It is often difficult to determine the gender of a pet turtle, especially if you did not purchase it from a breeder that hatched them from controlled temperature environments.
+The temperature during egg incubation is what determines whether an embryo will become a male or female; cooler incubation temperatures produce males and females develop in warmer temperatures.

 Thankfully there are some types of turtles that make it easier than others to distinguish a male from a female without knowing their incubation temperature.
 Red-eared sliders, for example, demonstrate sexual dimorphism and have distinct differences in size and appearance between the sexes.

-Using Claw Length to Sex Turtles
+Using Claw Length to Determine Gender

-Using Tails to Sex Turtles
+Using Tails to Determine Gender

-Using Markings and Coloration to Sex Turtles
+Using Markings and Coloration to Determine Gender

 All red-eared sliders have predominantly green bodies suffused with bright yellow streaking which won't help distinguish males from females.
 But there are other color indicators that may.
 The plastron is yellow with uneven, dark markings that are paired while the tail, legs, and head are green with thick yellow stripes.
 As red-eared sliders get older, many turn to a dark, almost black color and may obscure some or all of their yellow markings.
-This darker coloration is more common in male red eared sliders.
+This darker coloration is more common in male red-eared sliders.

 Ornate box turtles are another kind of turtle that are sexually dimorphic.
 Mature male ornate box turtles have red eyes while female eyes are brown or yellow.
 The males also have greenish colored heads with red or orange leg scales and females have brown heads with yellow leg scales.